 New smart analogue watches inbound...

-Back in January, Fossil promised 100 connected devices before the end of the year and it wasn't joking.
-Armani, DKNY, Karl Lagerfeld, Diesel and Michael Kors are all set to get the treatment.
-One of the standout new additions is the new Skagen Hagen Connected range.
+At the start of 2016, Fossil promised 100 connected devices before the end of the year - and it wasn't joking.
+Armani, DKNY, Karl Lagerfeld, Diesel and Michael Kors have all got the connected treatment, and now Fossil is sitting on around 150 SKUs - promising to hit 300 in 2017.

 Withings Steel HR